abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

                    :ns-default build}}}
 ```

 For demonstration purposes I added a couple of database [models](https://github.com/abogoyavlensky/clojure-kamal-example/blob/master/resources/db/models.edn) `movie` and `director`, an API route
 to get all records from the `movie` model and the representation of that list on the web page.
-API routes are defined in the common cljc-directory to get the opportunity to use
+API routes are defined in the [common cljc-directory](https://github.com/abogoyavlensky/clojure-kamal-example/blob/master/src/cljc/common/api_routes.cljc) to get the opportunity to use
 API routes on frontend by names from single source of truth.

-#### Backend part
+#### Backend

 The app system looks like: